ifshuaishuai/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Precision-Modes.md

 ![](images/Precision_DropDown.png)

 Shader Graph has the capability to set specific precision data modes for optimization across different platforms.
-The precision can be set for the whole graph using the Precision drop down in the top right hand corner, or set per-node on the graph in the gear menu on each node.
+The precision can be set for the whole graph using the Precision drop down in the top left hand corner, or set per-node on the graph in the gear menu on each node.

 See [Precision Types](Precision-Types.md) for type options.